 The Company makes Provident Fund contributions which are defined contribution plans, for qualifying employees.
 Under the schemes, the Company is required to contribute a specified percentage of the payroll costs to fund the benefits.
-The Company recognised Rupees Contributions in the statement of profit and loss.
+The Company recognised Rupees 0.32 crores (Year ended March 31, 2020 Rupees 0.31 crores) for Provident Fund contributions in the statement of profit and loss.
 The contributions payable to these plans by the Company are at rates specified in the rules of the schemes.
 The obligation of the Company is limited to the amount contributed and it has no further contractual nor any constructive obligation.